Frequently Asked Questions about Weld Fume Management

-Beyond compliance concerns, proper management of weld fume created by the welding process also can help improve productivity and quality.
+Beyond compliance, proper management of weld fume created by the welding process can help improve productivity and quality.

 Please note: It is best practice to consult with an industrial hygienist for weld fume management recommendations for a given application and welding operation to help ensure the proper controls are put into place.
 Also remember, employee training is critical to the successful execution of these controls and other weld fume management activities.

-Operators should position themselves away from the weld so that their face is not penetrating the weld plume.
+Operators should position themselves away from the weld fume.
 They should avoid standing between the weld and fume extraction arm, as this can prevent the extraction arm from working at full efficiency.
 Operators should also avoid standing in between a fan and the weld.

 What type of fume extraction system is ideal for welding applications?

-Source capture is the preferred method of weld fume extraction because it captures and removes contaminants at their source before they reach a welding operator’s breathing zone.
+Source capture is the preferred method of weld fume extraction because it captures and removes particulates at their source.
 There are two types of systems available: Low-vacuum/High-volume and High-vacuum/Low-volume.

-Fume extraction systems are available in different shapes and sizes, and are rated based on the amount of cubic feet of air they extract per minute (cubic feet per minute, or cfm).
-When selecting a fume extraction system, consider the available space in the weld cell and make sure the capture velocity is sufficient to pull the fumes away from the welding operator’s breathing zone.
+Fume extraction systems are available in different shapes and sizes and are rated based on the amount of cubic feet of air they extract per minute (cubic feet per minute, or cfm).
+When selecting a fume extraction system, consider the available space in the weld cell and make sure the capture velocity is sufficient to pull the fumes away from the welding operator.